raktec/autolayout_swift4/README.md

 # autolayout_swift4
-swift 4 autolayout with code
+swift 4 autolayout sample code

 This sample code work on swift 4 and set autolayout constraint in code section.
 First   part of Project  is autolayout_rakesh0 .
 Second  part of Project  is autolayout_rakesh .